User Guide

 - Deletes the reminder at the specified

-. - The index refers to the index number shown in the displayed list of reminders.
+INDEX. - The index refers to the index number shown in the displayed list of reminders.

 - You can get the displayed reminder list by using